Some people get restless legs all day, others just in the evenings, and for some they prevent sleep.

 If you think this is your problem-syndrome, then avoid the foods that, from your experience, cause it.
 Simple!
 But you could also consider treatment to improve your health so that you suffer less from this syndrome.
 Acupuncture might help.

 Blood Deficiency: this mainly affects one of the Extraordinary Meridians called Chong Mo or the Penetrating Vessel.
 As a result you get abdominal distension, restless legs, the tendency to be worried or anxious, and if you are female to have menses at irregular times – and your periods may be scanty.
-You probably look pale and your tongue will be pale.
+You and your tongue probably both look pale.

 If this is the syndrome that affects you, then what and how you eat will be important.
 Read our pages on Nutrition, Blood-Building foods and on Supplements.
 However, this probably won’t be enough: treatment with acupuncture to balance your Chong Mo vessel might make a huge difference.

 Liver and Kidney Yin deficiency: this comes about over time so usually affects older people more than younger people unless the younger person has been through great tribulations.
 (Tribulations?
 Such as huge amounts of work without time to relax; endless worries and/or fevers, and chronic disease: stuff that ages you!)

-Start soon, however, because as you grow older your body's ability to repair this syndrome becomes less effective.
-A good acupuncturist will be able to suggest both foods and exercise to help, and to explain what not to do, although if you read the linked page, including my page on Yin deficiency and Yin Deficiency Causes you'll get a pretty good idea.
+Start soon, however, because as you grow older your body’s ability to repair this syndrome becomes less effective.
+A good acupuncturist will be able to suggest both foods and exercise to help, and to explain what not to do, although if you read the linked pages, including my page on Yin deficiency and Yin Deficiency Causes you’ll get a pretty good idea.

-Doesn't this look good - especially if you have hot, restless legs!
-(It's 'Paddling-in-trousers' Copyright Marilyn Barbone from Dreamtimers Stock Images.)
+Doesn’t paddling in cool water look good? – especially if you have hot, restless legs!

-Stomach Yin deficiency: this syndrome means you lack the wherewithal in your digestion to digest food: either you don't feel hungry or thirsty or, even if you do feel even slightly hungry, you become uncomfortable and full if you eat or drink too much.
+Stomach Yin deficiency: this syndrome means you lack the wherewithal in your digestion to digest food: either you don’t feel hungry or thirsty or, even if you do feel slightly hungry, you become uncomfortable and full if you eat or drink too much.

 You are often constipated and may have what you are told is too much stomach acid.